redound/phalcon-rest/README.md

 You can use the [skeleton application](https://github.com/olivierandriessen/phalcon-rest-skeleton) as base for your project.
 But you can use it as an example to set it up yourself too.

 ## Documentation ##
-Documentation is on it's way.
-For now, i recommend you to read the source of the skeleton application.
+Documentation per class is on it's way.
+I recommend you to checkout the Skeleton application to see how each class can be integrated.